kbparagua/paloma/README.md

 Paloma
 ======
-Paloma provides a sexy and more logical way of organizing javascript files using Rails' asset pipeline.
+Paloma provides a sexy and logical way of organizing Rails javascript files.
-It adds the capability to execute page-specific javascript code after rendering the controller's response.
+Its core feature is a powerful yet simple way to execute page-specific javascript code.

+But there are more sexy features Paloma has to offer!

 Advantages
 -
 * Javascript files are organized per controller just like app/views folder of Rails.
 * Javascript file per controller's action.
-* The ability to choose what specific javascript code to run on a specific action.
+* Choose what specific javascript codes to run per page.
 * Easily make ruby variables available on your javascript files.

 Quick Example
 -
-The javascript callback file `app/assets/javascripts/paloma/users/new.js`:
+The javascript callback file `/assets/javascripts/paloma/users/new.js`:

 ```javascript
 Paloma.callbacks['users']['new'] = function(params){